 As pet parents, our biggest concern is always to ensure their wellbeing, but we want to make sure that anything we give them is safe and sustainable.

-The cause for joint pain in your dog should always be evaluated by her dog’s veterinarian to rule out injuries like strains, sprains, bone breaks, and/or diseases that require specific treatment.
+The cause for joint discomfort in your dog should always be evaluated by her dog’s veterinarian to rule out injuries like strains, sprains, bone breaks, and/or diseases that require specific treatment.
 Once your vet has prescribed a course of treatment for your pet, it’s a good time to speak to them about the medications they will want your dog to take.
-Typically, there are two common types of medications that are prescribed for dog joint pain.
+Typically, there are two common types of medications that are prescribed for dog joint discomfort.

 If you’re unfamiliar with CBD, we can help.
-VETCBD provides high-quality, full spectrum CBD oil tinctures specially crafted for your pets.
+VETCBD provides high-quality, full-spectrum CBD oil tinctures specially crafted for your pets.
 Our tinctures are formulated by a veterinarian with an extensive knowledge of the medicinal use of CBD and cannabis related products.